Eva Joseph Goldsheid: Works on paper

-Joseph's truly unique style developed in the 1980s when she took up printmaking.
+Joseph's style developed in the 1980s when she took up printmaking.
 Here she successfully combined the lessons of three midcentury styles: Bay Area Figurative painting, modern graphic design, and Japanese woodblock printing.
 Originally working at Kala Art Institute in Berkeley, California, Joseph produced dozens of striking abstract prints that evoke the midcentury modern aesthetic.
 Most of these works have not been shown or published.
-They were discovered in the artist's home after her passing by her daughter Sumi Berney.
+They were discovered in her home after she died by her daughter Sumi Berney.

-Joseph's distinct palette ranges from bright and vivid to warm and earthy.
-Petal pink, sunshine yellow, mint, fuchsia, turquoise, gold, pumpkin, paprika, and olive all coexist in ways that are reminiscent of the best examples of 1950s and 60s graphic design.
-The closest comparison is the work of celebrated postwar British textile designer Lucienne Day.
-Day's pioneering combination of natural, botanical motifs with highly accomplished abstraction and a brilliant use of color-contrast blocks are also defining characteristics of Joseph's prints.

-Joseph's use of Japanese woodblock printing technique adds vibrancy to her works on paper.
-In particular, they appear to be in dialogue with such modern Japanese masters as Saitô Kiyoshi, whose unique style gained appreciation in the 1950s.
-Like Kiyoshi, Joseph used wood-grain patterns to add texture and interest to her designs.
-The wood-pattern background is representative of the traditional mokume-zuri (wood-grain printing) technique.

 Death

-She died June 14, 2016 in Los Angeles, California.
+She died June 14, 2016, in Los Angeles, California.